Although I'm a huge Yankee Candle fan, I still

 4 cups white flour

-1/2 heaping teaspoon baking soda
+1/2 heaping teaspoon baking

 1 teaspoon salt